matercomus/AI_Project_2020/README.md

 ### Get familiar with the State API

 Every state-related function you will use when building your bot can be found, fully documented, in the State class, located in api/_state.py.
+We *highly recommend* that you read through this class to understand the capabilities available to you when writing your bots.

 Note that you only have access to public functions.
 Private functions, i.e. functions whose name starts with two underscores "__" are used for the internal implementation of the game and are abstracted away from the player.